Skip to main content

 • Ramekins: For any dipping sauce you would want on the side!

-Ingredients for Crispy Baja Fish Tacos
+Ingredients for Crispy Fish Tacos

 The full list of ingredients with their quantities can be found in the FULL PRINTABLE RECIPE CARD, which you can find by scrolling to the bottom of this post or by pressing the “Jump to Recipe” button.
 You can also scale the recipe based on how many tacos you want to make so that you have the right amount of breading for your fish and shrimp and the perfect amount of fillings for the best taco experience!